 GAFAIG PUBLIC KEY

-GAFAIG uses a public verification key to allow external systems to validate signed AI governance certification records.
-The public key verifies that a GAFAIG proof payload was signed by GAFAIG and has not been altered.
+GAFAIG uses a public verification key to allow external systems to validate signed AI governance certification surfaces.
+The public key verifies that a GAFAIG signed verification proof payload was signed by GAFAIG and has not been altered.

 Algorithm